LeeSang-Woo/clust-mech-eli-cpp/README.md

 # clust-mech-eli-cpp
- This C++ codes was used in the paper "Two types of critical cell density for mechanical elimination of abnormal cell clusters from epithelial tissue" for the simulations of vertex dynamics model
+ This C++ code was used in the paper "Two types of critical cell density for mechanical elimination of abnormal cell clusters from epithelial tissue" for the simulations of vertex dynamics model

 #### Environment
 - Visual Studio 2019